lfglabs-dev/starknet.quest/README.md

 #### Land

-* Lands is a kingdom you build which grows in size as you complete more quests and achievements on the platform.
+* Your land is the visual representation of your on-chain reputation which grows in size as you complete more quests and achievements on the platform.
-* You can visit this to check your overall progress on the starknet quest platfrom and expand it by completing any new quests or achievements which come on the platform
+* You can visit this to check your overall progress on the starknet quest platfrom and expand it by completing any new quests or achievements.

 ## How to get started